kevinbache/chillpill/README.md

 ritalin
 =======
-`ritalin` offers a powerful implementation of (Hyper)`ParameterSet`s which requires the minimal possible amount of work
+`ritalin` offers a surprisingly powerful implementation of (Hyper)`ParameterSet`s which requires the minimal possible amount of work.

 Installation
 ------------